French ironclad Turenne: Service history

 Construction of Turenne began with her keel laying on 1 March 1877 in Lorient; her completed hull was launched on 16 October 1879, and fitting out work was completed in 1881, when she began sea trials that continued into the following year.
 She was commissioned on 4 February 1882.
 She was thereafter placed in reserve, remaining there for the next two years.
 The ship was recommissioned for active service in 1884.
 On 16 February 1884, Turenne was involved in experiments with marine gyroscopes at Brest.

 The ship was deployed overseas in 1885 to join the Escadre de l'Extrême-Orient (Far East Squadron) to reinforce the unit during the Sino-French War.
-The cruisers Magon, Roland, Primauguet, Limier, and Hugon, and several gunboats and smaller craft were sent along with Turenne.
+The unprotected cruisers Magon, Roland, Primauguet, Limier, and Hugon, and several gunboats and smaller craft were sent along with Turenne.
 She departed Brest on 21 February and stopped in Algiers, French Algeria, on 3 March while en route.
 By 25 April, she had arrived on station in French Indochina, though a preliminary peace agreement had already been signed on 4 April, so Turenne saw no action during the war.
 Over the course of the ship's tour abroad over the next five years, she cruised extensively through East Asia, visiting numerous foreign ports, and served as the flagship of the squadron.